• Menu

 Mountain view from the South Platte River in Deckers.
 Photo: Heath Alseike

 From Castle Rock you’ll just head west to Sedalia via Highway 85, and next Highway 67 further on to Deckers nestled along the South Platte River.
-Otherwise if you’re okay with with a more rolling plains and foothills experience, opt for a privately-run campground south of Castle Rock in Larkspur or Monument, or due east of town in Elizabeth.
+Otherwise, if you’re okay with a more rolling plains and foothills experience, opt for a privately-run campground south of Castle Rock in Larkspur or Monument, or due east of town in Elizabeth.
 All are very doable day trips from either major city.

-That’s a roundup of the top campgrounds between Castle Rock, Larkspur and Monument.
+That’s a roundup of the top campgrounds between Castle Rock, Larkspur, and Monument.
 Drive safe and make sure you get a chance to explore the Pike National Forest.

 Randy Tucker